 Ways to Define the Tone of Your Brand’s Voice

-As a brand, you need to ensure that the tone you set comes through in every form of communication or message delivered by you so that it stands out and resonates well with your [email protected] ## Know Your Audience
+As a brand, you need to ensure that the tone you set comes through in every communication or message you deliver so that it stands out and resonates well with your audience.

-When finding your brand’s tone of voice, the first thing you need to do is understand who your audience is.
-Research everything about them from their gender and age to their job title and interests.
-In-depth audience research is extremely vital when developing a tone for your brand’s voice.
+When finding your brand’s tone of voice, you first need to understand who your audience is.
+Research everything about them, from their gender and age to their job title and interests.
+In-depth audience research is vital when developing a tone for your brand’s voice.

 The key is to identify the generation that you majorly communicate with.
-For instance, if your target is the millennial, your content needs to be informative, but with a playful, entertaining tone.
+For instance, if your target is the millennials, your content needs to be informative but with a playful, entertaining tone.

 Determine Your Brand’s Values

-Every brand needs to have some core values that basically help them identify the language of communication required to deliver their message effectively, which, in turn, allows them to connect with their audience.
+Every brand needs to have some core values that help them identify the language of communication required to deliver their message effectively, allowing them to connect with their audience.

-The tone of your brand’s voice should be based on those core values because that’s how you’ll be able to achieve consistency.
-Determining your brand’s core values requires you to answer questions like why your was company set up, things that make your brand unique, the values that you want to share with your audience, and what you stand for, to name a few.
+Your brand’s voice should be based on those core values because that’s how you’ll achieve consistency.
+Determining your brand’s core values requires you to answer questions like why your company was set up, things that make your brand unique, the values you want to share with your audience, and what you stand for, to name a few.

 Analyze Your Existing Content

-If you already have some existing content pieces or messages, analyze and audit them to see how your brand sounds and what kind of tone it has. @ Does the current tone of your brand’s voice fit the brand values that you are trying to communicate?
+If you already have some existing content pieces or messages, analyze and audit them to see how your brand sounds and what kind of tone it has.
+Does the current style of your brand’s voice fit the brand values you are trying to communicate?
 Does it reflect the values you included in your mission statement?